miekg/mmark.nl/content/syntax/index.md

 `[@!RFC2535]`.
 Use `[@-RFC1000]` to add the citation to the references, but suppress the output in the document.

-The "highest" modifier seen determines the final type, i.e. once a citation is declared normative it will stay normative, but informative one will be "upgraded" to normative.
+The last seen modifier determines the final type.

 Multiple citation can separated with a semicolon: `[@RFC1034; @RFC1035]`.

 If you reference an RFC or I-D the reference will be added automatically.

 For I-Ds you may want to add a draft sequence number, which can be done as such: `[@?I-D.blah#06]`.
 If you reference an I-D *without* a sequence number it will create a reference to the *last* I-D in citation index.

 ## Cross References